SGM HERB A. FRIEDMAN (Ret.)

 Veritas volume 4, number 4, 2008 points out how the United States found itself involved in Latin America and lists the wars of national liberation being fought at that time; El Salvador, Argentina, Colombia, Bolivia, Venezuela, Chile, Guatemala and Peru.

 Some of the major missions facing the PSYOP teams in Latin America are:

-The above poster depicts Columbian forces in a poppy field.
+The above poster depicts Colombian forces in a poppy field.
 In the background an aircraft sprays poison on the poppies.
 Hopefully it is not Agent Orange.
 The text is:

 Support the Eradication

 Two decades engaged in the national fight against drug trafficking

 Counterdrug operations support detection, interdiction, disruption, or reduction of any activity that supports illicit drug trafficking.
 These activities include, but are not limited to decision making and actions, applicable materiel, weapons, and resources used to finance, support, secure, cultivate, process, and transport illegal drugs.
 To U.S. diplomats in Central and South America and the Caribbean, PSYOP is an effective tool in drug interdiction and eradication.
 In Colombia, PSYOP troops have worked against terrorist, narcotic trafficking groups and insurgents.
 They have planned and enacted information campaigns in Peru and Paraguay.

 It was not only leaflets and posters printed by the U.S. Army.
 Here a Colombian wears a gift T-Shirt with the anti-drug propaganda motto: